-This Section describes the District's requirements for school facilities over the next five years.
+This Section describes the District's requirements for school facilities.
 Specifically, the following subsections:

-- A) Project the District's future enrollment over the next five-year period (through 2022/23), - B) Identify the District's current capacity, - C) Subtract the projected enrollment from the District's capacity to calculate the District's facility needs over the five year period, and - D) Describe the District's plan to fulfill its facility needs.
+- A) Identify the District's current enrollment, - B) Identify the District's current capacity, - C) Subtract the District's current enrollment from the District's capacity to calculate the District's facility needs, and - D) Describe the District's plan to fulfill its facility needs.

-A. Five-Year Enrollment Projection
+A. Current District Enrollment